rjkviegas/course/pills/escalation_process.md

 You're stuck on a problem.
 Below is a list of possible ways to find a solution.
 Work through them in order.

-At Makers Academy, you're learning to learn.
+At Makers, you're learning to learn.
 This is why the list below prioritises techniques that aid self-reliance and skill-building.
 But, as a developer, it's expected that you ask for help when you need it.
 So, the list also includes ways to get help from others, too.

 ## The Process